marcinkaim/debox/docs/debox.yml.5.md

 :   The ID (hash) of a GPG key residing on the host.
 If specified, this key (public and secret) is exported to a strictly isolated temporary keyring and mounted into the container at `~/.gnupg`.
 :   This allows signing commits (e.g., in VS Code) without exposing the entire host keyring.

+## Lifecycle Section (lifecycle)

+Controls scripts executed at specific points in the container's lifecycle.

+**post_install** (string, optional)
+:   A shell script (Bash) to be executed inside the container immediately after it is created and desktop integration is applied.
+:   Useful for instance-specific configuration that should not be baked into the image (e.g., setting global Git user config, installing VS Code extensions, cloning specific repositories).
+:   The script is executed as the container's default user.

+**Implicit Environment Variables**
+:   If a GPG key is defined in the `security` section, Debox automatically injects the `DEBOX_GPG_KEY_ID` environment variable into the container.
+This variable is available during the `post_install` hook and normal runtime, facilitating automated GPG configuration scripts.

 # EXAMPLES

 A simple CLI tool: